 - Network Access Requestor (NAR): The NAR is the component responsible for establishing network access.
 The NAR can be implemented as a software component that runs on an AR, negotiating its connection to a network.
 There may be several NARs on a single AR to handle connections to different networks.
-One example of a NAR is the Supplicant in 802.1X, which is often implemented as software on a client system. - TNC Client (TNCC): The TNCC is a software component that runs on an AR, aggregating integrity measurements from IMCs and assisting with the management of the Integrity Check Handshake and the measurement and reporting of platform and IMC integrity.
-Here, Integrity Check Handshake is an example of a TCG attestation protocol in the context of the TNC. - Integrity Measurement Collector (IMC): The IMC is a software component that runs on an AR, measuring security aspects of the AR's integrity.
+One example of a NAR is the Supplicant in 802.1X, which is often implemented as software on a client system. - TNC Client (TNCC): The TNCC is a software component that runs on an AR, aggregating integrity measurements from IMCs and orchestrating the reporting of local platform and IMC measurements (Integrity Check Handshake).
+Here, Integrity Check Handshake could be an example of a TCG attestation protocol in the context of the TNC. - Integrity Measurement Collector (IMC): The IMC is a software component that runs on an AR, measuring security aspects of the AR's integrity.
 Examples include the Anti-Virus parameters on the Access Requestor, Personal Firewall status, software versions, and other security aspects of the AR.
-Note that the TNC Architecture accommodates implementation situations where multiple IMCs reside on a single AR, catering for corresponding different applications.
+Note that the TNC Architecture is designed for multiple IMCs to interact with a single (or multiple) TNC-Client/Server, thereby allowing customers to deploy complex integrity policies involving a range of vendors products.